-No cell phones or other electronic devices are allowed to be carried by a Recruit officer while on duty except in the following circumstances:
+No cell phones or other electronic devices are allowed to be carried by a recruit officer while on duty except in the following circumstances:

-- Only the class leader and assistant class leader may be authorized to carry a cell phone during specialized training.
-The class leader and assistant class leader's cell phones shall be kept in vibrate/silent mode, concealed, and not used for personal business. - In cases of emergency and with the permission of their class officer or class sergeant, a Recruit officer may use the telephone at the customer service desk. - In certain extraordinary circumstances, a cell phone exception for a Recruit officer may be granted.
-The Director of Initial Training must preapprove all exceptions. - On details or special assignments, no Recruit officer shall carry a cell phone unless authorized by the Director of Initial Training.
+- Only the class leader and assistant class leader may be authorized to carry a cell phone on their person during specialized training.
+The class leader and assistant class leader's cell phones shall be kept on vibrate/silent mode, concealed, and not used for personal business. - In cases of emergency and with the permission of their class officer or class sergeant, a recruit officer may use the telephone at the customer service desk. - In certain extraordinary circumstances, a cell phone exception for a recruit officer may be granted.
+All exceptions must be preapproved by the Director of Initial Training. - While on details or special assignments, no recruit officer shall carry a cell phone unless authorized to do so by the Director of Initial Training.